green-code-initiative/ecoCode/CODE_STYLE.md

 From experience with issue [#42](https://github.com/green-code-initiative/ecoCode/issues/42), when an exception occurs during Sonar analysis with maven command, the consequence is a crash.
 If this phase is launched in a CI/CD pipeline, this crash will block the pipeline.
 Thus, our plugins will be deleted until next corrections.

-Make a maximum of controls in the code to avoid ClassCast exceptions.
+Please, make a maximum of controls in the code to avoid ClassCast exceptions and thus, avoid uninstalling our plugin from SonarQube.

-Why
+### Unit tests

+Unit test are mandatory.
+If you can, use Test Driven Development method to write your tests.
+Check coverage of your tests with SoanrQube integration of our code.